VA Loans After Bankruptcy And Foreclosure Versus Other Mortgages

 - USDA Loans guaranteed by the U.S. Rural Development: Department of Agriculture

-Conventional Loans are not government loans and is governed by the Federal Housing Finance Agency (FHFA).
+Conventional Loans are not government loans.
+Conventional Loans are governed by the Federal Housing Finance Agency (FHFA).

 - Lenders need to conform to Fannie/Freddie Guidelines in order for them to be able to sell conforming loans they originate and fund on the secondary market

 Fannie and/or Freddie will not purchase conventional loans that do not conform to their mortgage guidelines.

 Government Loans, such as VA Loans, offer easy financing at low-interest rates because of government guarantee.

 - In the event, if a government loan defaults, the lender is covered against losses by the guaranteeing government agency

 - For example, if a veteran borrower defaults on their VA Loan, the Department of Veteran Affairs will cover the loss to the lender from the defaulted loan that forecloses

 - The guarantee by the government enables lenders less risk

 This is due to less risk can offer government loans with no money down (VA, USDA) or little money down (FHA) at very low-interest rates.